Ultra long-haul

 These flights usually follow a great circle route, often passing over a polar region.
 In some cases, non-stop ultra-long-haul routes could be less preferable to stopover flights as passengers on ultra-long-haul nonstop flights must sit in the aircraft for those long hours.
 A low-oil-price environment favors the establishment and operation of ultra-long-haul flights.

-Since 9 November 2020, Singapore Airlines SQ 23/24 is the world's longest active commercial flight, between Singapore and New York JFK airport, covering 15349 km in around 18 hours and 40 minutes, operated by an Airbus A350-900ULR.
+Since 9 November 2020, Singapore Airlines Flights 23 and 24 has been the world's longest active commercial flight, between Singapore and New York JFK airport, covering 15349 km in around 18 hours and 40 minutes, operated by an Airbus A350-900ULR.

 History

-Ultra-long-haul flights lasting over 16 hours in duration have been around since the 1930s.
-While modern jet aircraft travel at faster speeds and cover longer distances, the record for the longest scheduled commercial ultra-long-haul flight route remains set in 1943.
+Ultra-long-haul flights lasting over 16 hours have been around since the 1930s.
+While modern jet aircraft travel at faster speeds and cover longer distances, the record for the longest scheduled commercial ultra-long-haul flight route was set in 1943.
 Some of the historical ultra-long-haul routes include: